surlab/dendritic-distance/README.md

 For more information on the expected annotations see annotations.md

+### Usage steps
-Rename "default_config.py" to "config.py"
+1. Rename "default_config.py" to "config.py" (First time only)
-Change the paths in "config.py" as desired
+1. Change the paths in "config.py" as desired

-In a terminal with the conda environment active, run "python dendritic_distance.py"
+1. In a terminal with the conda environment active, run "python dendritic_distance.py"

-Output Files:
+### Output Files:
 Each session directory should contain a subdirectory (named from "config.py") containing the following files.
 N refers to the unmber of annotated spines.
 All distance matricies should be symmetric with 0s along the diagonal, with the ixjth entry representing the distance from the ith spine to the jth spine.
 1. "dendritic_distance.csv" - CSV with NxN matrix of the distance between spines measured following the dendrite.
 The spine neck and head are not included (measurement is taken from the neck junction with the dendtire, as inferred by the closest distance to the spine ROI.